arcee-ai/mergekit/docs/create_a_merge_method.md

 method's input contract.
 It does not repeat logical parameter binding.
 Set `owned=True` only when transferring permission to overwrite the buffer.

-## Explicit sequential fallback
+## Group kernels

-Algorithms not yet vectorized use a named adapter, without allocating packing buffers just to loop over them:
+Group kernels operate directly on one logical output at a time, without allocating packing buffers.
+They are an alternative to native batch kernels, particularly for algorithms that need tensor metadata or do not benefit from vectorization:

 ```python
 from mergekit.merge_methods import Shared, TensorGroup, group_merge_method